IBM/matrix-capsules-with-em-routing/README.md

 2. Numerical instability due to parent capsules with only one child
 3. Normalising the amount of data assigned to parent capsules

-If you would like more information about these issues, please refer to the associated [paper](https://arxiv.org/pdf/1907.00652.pdf) and blog (coming soon).
+If you would like more information about these issues, please refer to the associated [paper](https://arxiv.org/pdf/1907.00652.pdf) and [blog](https://medium.com/@ashleygritzman/available-now-open-source-implementation-of-hintons-matrix-capsules-with-em-routing-e5601825ee2a).

 # Usage